-Growing up in America, while struggling with English, I also mindlessly agreed with anybody who threw information in my mind.
-Whether it be about world issues, interpretation of novels, or scientific discoveries, I was only a follower of typical arguments.
-That was until IB allowed me to see ideas and perspectives three-dimensionally.
-So yes, IB was worth it to me.
+Growing up in America, I struggled with English, causing me to agree with anybody who threw information my way.
+Whether it be about world issues, interpretation of novels, or scientific discoveries, I was only a follower of these arguments.
+However, IB changed me.
+I started seeing ideas and perspectives three-dimensionally.
 Not only am I able to conceptualize harder ideas, but I’m also able to write informative essays that underline global developments.

-I’ve always valued personable exchanges of thoughts, and I just don’t find larger learning structures energizing or rewarding.
-Put simply, I don’t like to be strictly on the receiving end of a conversation, and I suppose too, as a student, I worry about the knowledge barrier that disallows a dialectic between the adults and students.
+I’ve always valued personable exchanges of thoughts, and I don’t find larger learning structures energizing or rewarding.
+Put simply, I don’t like to be strictly on the receiving end of a conversation.
+I suppose too, as a student, I worry about the knowledge barrier that disallows a dialectic between the adults and students.
 However, IB created an ideal learning structure for me to have a higher-level education.
 So yes, IB was indeed worth it to me.